-[Editor’s Note: This material has been significantly revised (twice!) since it was last updated, below.
-The current version (3.2) is now available in PDF format (Download PDF).
-This file is designed to be printed as a booklet (i.e. to be printed on both sides, flipped on the short edge, and folded & stapled in the middle).]
+[Editor’s Note: This material has been significantly revised (at least twice!) since it was last updated, below.
+The most recent version (3.2) is available in PDF format (Download PDF).
+More recently, however, it taken on another form: Neoplatonic Symbolism in the Tarot Suits.]

 Please note that, while the Anonymous Author of Meditations on the Tarot cannot necessarily be appealed to as the authority for (or even the primary inspiration behind) this approach to the tarot suits, it is nonetheless generally consistent with his work— see, for example, the beginning of Letter II, “The High Priestess”, pages 29-31 —and also this brief discussion in Letter XXII:

 “Concerning the four “suits”—pentacles, swords, cups and wands —they correspond exactly to the structure of the sacred name YHVH and, consequently, to the four elements.
 Wands represent the emanating principle, the YOD of the divine name; cups represent the conceiving principle, the first HE of the divine name; swords represent the formative principle,the VAU of the divine name; and pentacles symbolise the principle of form, the second HE of the divine name” (Letter XXII, “The World”, page 654; cf. “Figure 1 below).